opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (12) The cost of engaging the designated service provider for digital audio recording and transcription service shall be paid by the requesting party directly to the designated service provider.
 The engagement of and payment to the designated service provider are subject to its terms and conditions.

 (13) The party or parties engaging the designated service provider shall apply for sufficient copies of the transcript to be furnished to the Court hearing the proceedings and all other parties to the proceedings.

 ## 104. Use of electronic and other devices

 (1) In order to maintain the dignity of Court proceedings in the Family Justice Courts, court users are strictly prohibited from making any video and/or image recording in all hearings and sessions in Court or in chambers.

 (2) Additionally, audio recording during a hearing is strictly prohibited without prior approval of the Judge or Registrar hearing the matter or the person presiding over the session.

 (3)  Court users are permitted to use notebooks, tablets, mobile phones and other electronic devices to:

 > (a) take notes of evidence and for other purposes pertaining to the proceedings in Court or Chambers; or

 > (b) communicate with external parties in all hearings in Court,

 provided that such use does not in any way disrupt or trivialise the proceedings.

-(4) This Paragraph shall apply to all family and juvenile proceedings in the Family Justice Courts.
+(4) This Paragraph shall apply to all civil, criminal and quasi-criminal proceedings in the Family Justice Courts.

 (5) For the avoidance of doubt, this Paragraph shall also apply to all alternative dispute resolution and counselling sessions conducted in the Family Justice Courts.

 (6) The attention of court users is also drawn to section 5 of the Administration of Justice (Protection) Act 2016 (Act No. 19 of 2016).

 ## 105. Application for court records and certification of transcripts for family matters